 Lung cancer in women

-An important symptom of lung cancer in women is chest discomfort.
-They manifest themselves in different intensities depending on the form of the disease.
-Discomfort becomes especially strong if intercostal nerves are involved in the pathological process.
-It practically does not lend itself to stopping and does not leave the patient.
+Important signs of lung cancer in women - discomfort in area chest.
+They appear in different intensity depending on the form of the disease.
+The discomfort becomes especially strong if the intercostal nerves are involved in the pathological process.
+It is practically unstoppable and does not leave the patient.

 Unpleasant sensations are of the following types: